Overview & Structure

 - Foster increased awareness, interest, participation and investment in the thoroughbred code.

 NZTR is based in Wellington with a full-time staff of 27.
 For a full list of staff contact details, please visit our Contacts page.
 Its offices are in the same building as TAB NZ, Trackside TV, and the Greyhound Racing New Zealand.

 Currently NZTR is governed by a Board of seven Directors.

 At the NZTR AGM on 15 December 2010, Thoroughbred Racing Clubs throughout New Zealand agreed to support the process of the selection of a new independent Board to run NZTR.
-A Members’ Council was set up and charged with responsibility for all aspects of the appointment of six independent Directors.
+A Board of 10 Directors, elected on a regional and sector basis, was replaced by a Board of 5-7 appointed, independent directors.
+The NZTR Members’ Council was set up and charged with responsibility for all aspects of the appointment of independent Directors.

-The current Members’ Council comprises Chair Paul Humphries (central region), Geoff Vazey (northern), Nigel Tiley (trainers & jockeys), Eliott Cooper (central), John Thompson (breeders), Jeff McCaull (southern), Howard Clarke (southern), Karyn Fenton-Ellis (northern), and Bernard Hickey (owners).
+The current Members’ Council comprises Chair Jeff McCall (southern region), Deputy Chair Geoff Vazey (northern), John Elstob (northern), Eliot Cooper (central), Sam Trotter (central), Simon Williamson (southern), Tony Pike (trainers & jockeys), John Thompson (breeders), and Bernard Hickey (owners).

 Appointments to the Board are for three year terms and for a maximum of three terms, that is, an initial term and two further terms of three years each.